CatchmentSci/livox-poc-article/README.md

 <h2 id="Repository Structure"> :cactus: Repository Structure</h2>
 <p align="justify">

-Below is the an outline of the folder structure within repository with descriptions provided:
+Below is the an outline of the folder structure within this repository with descriptions provided:
 </p>

     .